tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_endpoints.md

 It can get awkward referring to the endpoint.
 For example, you might have a sentence like this: "When you call `/users/{userId}/rewards/`, you get a list of all rewards.
 To get a specific reward for a specific mission for a specific user, the `/users/{userId}/rewards/{missionId}` endpoint takes several parameters..."

 The longer the endpoint, the more cumbersome the reference becomes.
-These kinds of descriptions are more common in the [non-reference sections](docnonref.html) of your documentation.
+These kinds of descriptions are more common in the [conceptual sections](docconceptual.html) of your documentation.
 Generally, there's not a clear convention about how to refer to cumbersome endpoints.
 Adopt an approach that makes the most sense for your API.

 ## Endpoint for surfreport API